mvadari/xrpl-docs/Atomic.md

 ### 2.5. `BatchSigners`

 This field operates similarly to [multisign](https://xrpl.org/docs/concepts/accounts/multi-signing/) on the XRPL.
-It is only needed if multiple accounts' transactions are included in the `Atomic` transaction; otherwise, the transaction signature provides the same security guarantees.
+It is only needed if multiple accounts' transactions are included in the `Atomic` transaction; otherwise, the normal transaction signature provides the same security guarantees.

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|